Wednesday, March 28, 2012

 Aggressive Atheism: Buddhist Response

-As I write I'm in Chiang Mai province where our Thai friend is preparing a Buddha shrine for a newly-rented home.
+As I write I'm visiting in Chiang Mai province where our Thai friend is preparing a Buddha shrine for a newly-rented home.
 It's done with great and precise ceremony.

 There's proper placement of candles, flowers, small glass of water, incense, and above all, the Buddha image itself.

 And there's lots of bowing involved.
 How come?
-The Buddha, who said he wasn't a god, but only "awake," taught that gods in general weren't very useful on the path to self-realization and universal compassion.
+The Buddha, who said he wasn't a god, only "awake," taught that gods in general weren't very useful on the path to self-realization and universal compassion.

 So why does a Buddha statue rate all this fuss?